Towards Foundations of Categorical Cybernetics: Parametrised optics for cybernetics systems

 \begin{construction}[{Gradient Descent, compare \cite[Example 3.15]{CatFoundGradDesc}}] Consider a lens on the base $\Ca = \Smooth$.
 Fix $\alpha : \Rb$.
 The notion of $\alpha$-gradient descent is a lens $gd_{\alpha} : \diset{\Rb}{\Rb} \opticto \diset{\Rb}{\Rb}$ whose forward map is identity, and the backward map $(p, \nabla p) \mapsto p - \alpha \nabla p$ computes a new parameter value by moving in the $\alpha$-scaled direction of the change in the parameter $\nabla p$.
 For negative choices of $\alpha$ we obtain gradient \emph{ascent}, and denote it with $ga_{\alpha}$. \end{construction}

 The archetypal example of two neural networks optimizing \textit{different goals} is Generative Adversarial Networks (GANs) \cite{GAN, WGAN}.
-We hereby present the first categorical formalization of this neural network architecture and interpret its game-theoretic behaviour in terms of opposing reparametrisations: gradient \textit{descent} and gradient \textit{ascent}. \footnote{We focus on WGAN for simplicity, and ignore the Lipschitz regularization condition.} A GAN is composed of two networks: a \textit{generator (g)} and a \textit{discriminator (d)} network in $\Para{\Optic{\Smooth}}$, obtained as the image under the functor $\Para{R}$ (Eq.~\ref{eq:para_r}).
-The discriminator (an element of $\Para{\Smooth}(\Rb^x, \Rb)$) is tasked with assigning a $\Rb$-valued \textit{cost} to each point of a particular ``image space'' (denoted with $\Rb^x$) as a measure of how much it \textit{looks like} it belongs to a particular predefined dataset, where low cost equals realistic looking samples.
-The generator (an element of $\Para{\Smooth}(\Rb^z, \Rb^x)$) is tasked with generating realistic looking samples from this dataset, by taking in some ``latent vector'' in $\Rb^z$ and producing a sample in $\Rb^x$ (often called the ``fake'' sample).
-The user's goal is to train the generator such that, as we vary the latent vector input $\Rb^z$, we obtain different realistically looking samples in $\Rb^x$.
-This is done via the \textit{adversarial training} regime and a carefully chosen composition of these networks (Figure \ref{fig:gan}).
+We hereby present the first categorical formalization of this neural network architecture and interpret its game-theoretic behaviour in terms of opposing reparametrisations: gradient \textit{descent} and gradient \textit{ascent}. \footnote{We focus on WGAN for simplicity, and ignore the Lipschitz regularization condition.} A GAN is composed of two networks: a \textit{generator (g)} and a \textit{discriminator (d)} network in $\Para{\Optic{\Smooth}}$, obtained as the image under the functor $\Para{R}$ (Equation~\ref{eq:para_r}).
+The discriminator (an element of $\Para{\Smooth}(\Rb^x, \Rb)$) is tasked with assigning an $\Rb$-valued \textit{cost} to each point of a particular ``image space'' (denoted with $\Rb^x$) as a measure of how much it \textit{looks like} it belongs to a particular predefined dataset, where low cost means realistic-looking samples.
+The generator (an element of $\Para{\Smooth}(\Rb^z, \Rb^x)$) is tasked with generating realistic-looking samples from this dataset, by taking in some ``latent vector'' in $\Rb^z$ and producing a sample in $\Rb^x$ (often called the ``fake'' sample).
+The user's goal is to train the generator such that, as we vary the latent vector input $\Rb^z$, we obtain different realistic-looking samples in $\Rb^x$.
+This is done via the \textit{adversarial training} regime and a carefully chosen composition of these networks (Figure~\ref{fig:gan}).
 This regime feeds in real and fake samples to the discriminator, training it to distinguish between them.
 At the same time, it trains the generator with an opposing goal: producing samples that \emph{fool} the discriminator, making it assign a low cost to them.